 Please remember that you may have to reply to your first Notification of selection results in order to keep the place you've been offered, or to be placed on the reserve/waiting list for the second selection round.
 To find out more and to reply, go to Universityadmissions.se.

 If you already know that you do not intend to take the course, you should decline.
 By declining, you give up your place on the course, and also make the place available for students on the waiting list.
 If you change your mind later, you must re-apply to the course and are not guaranteed a place.
 You will find the "Decline" button next to the course name.

 In order to participate, you must register for a course you have been admitted to.
 Registration is only open for a certain period of time.
-If the department responsible for the course has chosen to use web registration, you will receive a notification at the top of the student website.
-There, you will also see the last date when you can register for the current course.

 If you do not register on time, you will lose your place on the course.
 If you click the "Register" button in such cases, you will receive a message that the registration has closed.
 If so, you can contact the department and ask if there are places left, but please be aware that you are no longer guaranteed a place.